Pittsburgh, Harmony, Butler and New Castle Railway: Incidents

-In 1919, nine-year-old Raymond was severely burnt by a loose powerline, causing severe disfigurement.
-He became an urban legend as he only went out at night.
+In 1919, nine-year-old Raymond Robinson was elecrocuted and severely burnt by a loose powerline, causing severe disfigurement.
+He lost his eyes, nose, and right arm.
+He became an urban legend over the years because of his late night walks on a quiet stretch of route 351.
+His story lives on as the legend of the green man.

 Preservation

 Car 115 avoided being burnt when the line closed as it had mechanical problems and had been abandoned where it failed.
 It became a roadside diner, The Dew Drop Inn, a role it maintained until being extracted from what was now a large restaurant and recovered to the Pennsylvania Trolley Museum where it awaits restoration.
 In this way it avoided being burnt twice, as the inn was destroyed by fire in 1995.
 In addition to this car the museum also has the original Harmony dispatch board and a shelter from both the Harmony and Butler lines.

 The station building in Ellwood City was retained as commercial premises.
 In 2007 it reopened as a doughnut shop and was renamed Ellwood Station as a reference to its origin.
 Rails remain in situ under part of the building.

 Koppel Bridge, which was built for the Beaver Valley extension in 1915 still exists and carries PA 351 over the Beaver River between Ellwood City and Koppel.